Lolcat: Format

 Lolcat is a compound word made from the acronym "LOL" and "cat".
 Lolcat images comprise a photo of a cat with a large caption characteristically superimposed onto the image in a heavy, sans-serif font such as Impact or Arial Black.
 Such images and memes following the format are often digitally edited for comedic effect.

 Captions act as a speech balloon encompassing a comment from the cat, or as a description of the depicted scene.
 The caption is intentionally written with deviations from standard English spelling and grammar, featuring "strangely [sic]conjugated verbs, but a tendency to converge to a new set of rules in spelling and grammar".

 The text parodies the grammar-poor patois stereotypically attributed to Internet slang.
 Frequently, lolcat captions take the form of phrasal templates.
-Some phrases have a known source, usually a well-known Internet meme, such as All your base are belong to us or Do not want, while others don't.
-The language of lolcats has also been likened to baby talk, however it draws on a variety of linguistic resources, not just the imitation of baby talk.
+Some phrases have a known source, usually a well-known Internet meme, such as All your base are belong to us or Do not want, while others do not.
+The language of lolcats has also been likened to baby talk; however, it draws on a variety of linguistic resources, not just the imitation of baby talk.

 Common themes include jokes of the form "Im in ur [noun], [verb]-ing ur [related noun]."
 Many lolcat images capture cats performing characteristically human actions or appearing to use modern technology, such as computers.

 There are several well-known Lolcat images and single-word captions that have spawned many variations and imitations, including "Ceiling Cat" (see below).
 Others include Fail (a cat with a slice of processed cheese on its face) and "I Can Has Cheezburger" (a portrait of a blue British Shorthair).
 Another popular format is "[Adjective] cat is [adjective/noun]."